-The aim of this master is to train Computer Sciences and Information Technologies experts in order to be able to address the new challenges of the current and future generations of digital societies.
-Current trends in digital technologies represented by the Internet of things, cyber-physical systems, social networks, cloud computing, big data, and cognitive computing have provided the basis for a new industrial revolution named Industry 4.0.
+The aim of this master's is to train Computer Sciences and Information Technologies experts in order to be able to address the new challenges of the current and future generations of digital societies.
+Current trends in digital technologies represented by the Internet of things, cyber-physical systems, social networks, cloud computing, big data and cognitive computing, mobile robotics, digital twin, and additive manufacturing have provided the basis for a new industrial revolution named Industry 4.0.

-Our Industry 4.0 Computer Sciences Master degree offers a 1 year, full-time postgraduate program, aimed at providing solid scientific and technological foundations in order to innovate, design and develop future digital organizations based on the new Internet of Everything (IoE) paradigm.
-It is suited for students planning both an academic or an industrial career and provides the theoretical basis and the practical expertise required to pursue research or R&D organizations.
+Our Industry 4.0 Computer Sciences Master degree offers a 1 year, full-time postgraduate program, aimed at providing solid scientific and technological foundations in order to innovate, design, and develop future digital organizations based on the new Smart Anything Everywhere (SAE) paradigm.
+It is suited for students planning both an academic or an industrial career and provides the theoretical basis and the practical expertise required to pursue in research or R&D organizations.

-The program is carried out in close collaboration with the LIUPPA research laboratory and several R&D organizations, where scientific and experimental practicals will be performed.
+The program is carried out in close collaboration with the Computer Sciences Laboratory of the UPPA (LIUPPA research laboratory) and with the Production Engineering Laboratory of the ENIT (LGP research laboratory) as well as several R&D organizations, where scientific and experimental practicals will be performed.

 Student Learning Outcomes

-- Design and model multi-dimensional architectures resulting from the integration and coordination of Internet of Everything entities (IoT, Data, People, Services and Cloud Computing infrastructures) aimed at satisfying the requirements of digital organizations.
+Design and model multi-dimensional architectures resulting from the integration and coordination of Internet of Everything entities (IoT, Data, People, Services, Cloud Computing infrastructures, robots, 3D printers, etc.) aimed at satisfying the requirements of digital organizations.

-- Review, analyze, and interpret the body of scientific literature, contemporary issues and innovations computer sciences and information technologies disciplines.
+Review, analyze, and interpret the body of scientific literature, contemporary issues, and innovations in computer sciences and information technologies disciplines.

-- Carry out a research project aimed at developing a state of the art and identifying and solving scientific and technological challenges in the context of the Industry 4.0.
+Carry out a research project aimed at developing a state of the art and at identifying and solving scientific and technological challenges in the context of Industry 4.0.